Tajikistan uses the somoni as currency. Although you might be able to pay in places with dollar, somoni is still the currency of daily use.

 2 of the main banks in Tajikistan went bankrupt again in 2016: Tajiksodirotbank and Agroinvestbank.
 Getting money out of a cash machine has become increasingly difficult since 2016.

-It is still possible in Dushanbe, but it is better to bring all your money with you in advance to avoid having to run around stressed.
+It is still possible in Dushanbe and possibly Khorog, but it is better to bring all your money with you in advance to avoid having to run around stressed.

-In better times, ATM’s in Tajikistan accept Visa, Mastercard (some problems reported) and Maestro, although outside of Dushanbe, they become less dependable.
+In better times, ATM’s in Tajikistan accept Visa, Mastercard and Maestro, although outside of Dushanbe, they become less dependable.
 There are ATM’s in Dushanbe, Penjikent, Khujand, Khorog, Isfara, Istaravshan, Qurghon-Teppa and even in smaller places.
+Not in Murghab, though!

 Currency exchange Tajikistan